 - Breach confidentiality, except where necessary in order to ensure the child's safety;

 - Attempt to be a mediator.
-This can put the child at considerable risk of harm, possibly of being murdered.
+This can put the child at considerable risk of harm, possibly of being murder.

 5. Referral to Surrey Children's Services

 If a professional and/or their agency's nominated safeguarding children adviser conclude that the child is at risk of harm, the professional should make a referral to Surrey Children's Services in line with the Contacts and Referrals Procedure.

 If the situation is acute, the professional should contact the Police